WORA-TV: History

 Former WORA-TV logo from 1998 to 2011.

-Founded by Alfredo Ramírez de Arellano y Bártoli in 1955, WORA-TV was the first television station on Puerto Rico's west coast and the third station islandwide after WKAQ-TV and WAPA-TV (established in the same year earlier).
+Founded by Alfredo Ramírez de Arellano y Bártoli in 1955, WORA-TV was the first television station on Puerto Rico's west coast and the third station islandwide after WKAQ-TV and WAPA-TV.
 The station was named for then-sister station WORA radio (760 AM), which one year later was joined by WORA-FM (97.5 FM, now WIOB), the first FM broadcaster on the west coast.
 During its early years, the station produced its own programming, but its schedule eventually shifted toward infomercials, possibly due to the lack of interest from local businesses in advertising on television.
 In 1969, WORA-TV became a repeater station for WRIK-TV, airing their programming on the west coast of the island.

 In 1979, WORA-TV entered into an affiliation agreement with San Juan-based WAPA-TV, ending its run as a locally-run independent station.
 After that, most television stations on the island's western coast followed suit.
 By joining economically stronger stations from the San Juan market, market divisions on the island ended.

 In 1985, WORA-TV changed its affiliation agreement to WKAQ-TV, and on January 1, 1995, it began a new affiliation agreement with WLII.

 Former WORA-TV logo from 2014 to 2022.

 On September 19, 2014, it was announced that WORA would become an ABC affiliate on November 1, 2014, replacing low-power station WPRU-LP, carrying the network on a subchannel branded as ABC 5.

 On January 1, 2015, WORA-TV again become a semi-satellite of WKAQ-TV on channel 5.1.
 Univision programming moved to WOLE-DT channel 12, on the same date.
 On March 9, 2015, WORA's third digital subchannel added a new channel, Vive, which broadcast series from Televisión Española.
 Vive later switched to a simulcast of the 24H news channel from TVE on July 1, 2019.

 On June 27, 2019, WORA-TV announced that it would end its affiliation with WKAQ-TV by December 31, leaving Telemundo without a western affiliate after more than four years; later, Hemisphere Media Group, the owners of WAPA-TV, announced that Telemundo would air on a subchannel of WAPA-owned WNJX-TV on January 1, 2020.
 On December 18, WORA-TV announced that ABC programming would move the station's primary channel on January 1, 2020.

 On December 1, 2020, WORA-TV, WRFB and its translator stations launched Telecinco (subchannel 5.4), a new independent station combining news programming from RT and horse racing from Hipodromo Camarero.
 It was the second major change on the multiplex; earlier that year, the Interamerican University of Puerto Rico began offering online classes as "Inter Online TV" on subchannel 5.2.
 On March 1, 2022, the station removed RT programming after the 2022 Russian invasion of Ukraine, replacing it with Deutsche Welle.